 This course provides an introduction to the field of fraud examination, with emphasis on the detection, investigation, and prevention of corporate fraud.
 In particular, there will be critical examinations of: internal management control systems that can be used to deter and/or detect fraud; behavioral attributes and employee actions that might indicate fraud; investigative techniques for confirming fraud; and the design of systems oriented at the prevention of fraud.
 An examination of various fraud schemes will also be conducted.
 The course is taught using a combination of lectures, videos, seminar type discussions, and fraud-oriented cases using the case method.
 The focus is toward management, rather than accountants and auditors.
 ACCT 2000 is a prerequisite to this course.

 ACCT 5910 - Investigation Methods and Interviewing

-To provide an overview of the various techniques and methods used in both the investigation of suspected fraudulent activities and schemes and the interviewing and/or interrogating of personal relating to a suspected fraudulent activity or scheme.
+To provide an overview of the various techniques and methods used in both the investigation of suspected fraudulent activities and schemes and the interviewing and/or interrogating of personnel relating to a suspected fraudulent activity or scheme.
 Ethical behavior and critical thinking are emphasized.
 Prerequisite: ACCT 5900

 ACCT 5920 - Criminology and Legal Aspects

 This course provides an overview of the types of human behavior, criminal behavior, theoretical explanations of crime, and societal response to crime.
 In addition, the various legal aspects of fraud and the investigative techniques of fraud will be explored.
 Information literacy and intellectual engagement will be emphasized.
 Prerequisite: ACCT 5900; May be taken concurrently with ACCT 5900 with permission of the instructor.